SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation/*-lexcreation.md

 ##### derivates

-»⟮A derivate⟯« is ⟮＿a lexeme＿⟯ ⟮created via derivation⟯.
+»⟮A derivate⟯« is ⟮＿a lexeme＿⟯ ⟮created via ＿derivation＿⟯.

 #### compounds